 With the most advanced radiation therapies in Southern California and the highly trained and skilled medical oncology staff, you will find several different radiation therapy options at Orange County CyberKnife.
 From CyberKnife to Clinac iX, each of these technologies are used to give your specific type of lymphoma the best treatment possible.
 This external beam radiation therapy delivers radiation to the diseased cells accurately and is proven to be very successful at treating and curing lymphoma.
 For example, the CyberKnife Robotic Radiosurgery System is the only technology in the world that synchronizes direct beams of radiation with the movement of your tumor during natural breathing and continually verifies the Cyberknife is on target automatically.
 Other radiation therapy tools can deliver radiation to all the lymph nodes in the body to destroy cells that may have spread to other lymph nodes.
 Radiation therapy may be used alone or in combination with chemotherapy or biologic therapy.
 You will work with your Orange County CyberKnife radiation oncologist to agree on a treatment plan that is best for you.

 Our medical oncology experts are here to help you understand every facet of your lymphoma treatment.
-Please contact us today at (714) 962-7100 – your first phone consultation is absolutely free!
+Please contact us today at (714) 962-7100 – to schedule your first consultation!
 We will answer all of your questions about the types of treatment available to you.
 Or, use our convenient online appointment form to make your first appointment.
 We look forward to caring for you in our comfortable outpatient environment and helping you on the road to recovery.